-Other services you may receive from out-of-network providers at the same cost as if you were innetwork are emergency and urgent care services, and dialysis services if you are out of the service area and not able to access contracted ESRD providers.

-When providers of specialized services are not available in-network, your PCP will work with the plan to obtain authorization for receiving the needed care out-of-network.
+- if you need urgent or emergency care world-wide. - dialysis services if you are out of the service area are not able to access contracted ESRD providers. - when providers of specialized services are not available in network your PCP will work with the plan to obtain authorization for receiving the needed care out-of-network.
 Prior authorization is required.
-With a prior authorization the services will be covered as if in-network.
+With a prior authorization the services will be covered as if innetwork.